Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 1. Creating application registration within Azure Active Directory.
 2. Creating a service principal associated with an application within Azure Active Directory.
 3. Grant admin consent for application permissions.
-4. Understanding Terraform `For_each` expressions, mutating, filtering and grouping.
+4. Understanding Terraform `for_each` expressions, mutating, filtering and grouping.

 This is how it looks like in the Portal: